fgheysels/fgheysels.github.io/_posts/2021-11-25-querying-datalake-with-synapse.md

 ## Wrapping up

-This article shows how easy it can be to query data that is stored in a DataLake using SQL commands via Azure Synapse and how you can make use of hierarchies to partition the data to improve query performance.
+This article shows how easy it can be to query data that is stored in a Data Lake using SQL commands via Azure Synapse and how you can make use of hierarchies to partition the data to improve query performance.

 While this is certainly not a replacement for services like Azure Data Explorer, Azure Timeseries Insights, InfluxDb, ... in terms of performance and features, it allows you to build reports to get insights into your data.